cncf/wg-serverless/workflow/spec/spec.md

   "properties": {
     "dataInputPath": {
       "type": "string",
-      "description": "JSONPath definition that selects parts of the states data input to be the action data" },
+      "description": "JSONPath definition that selects parts of the tasks data input to be the action data" },
     "dataResultsPath": {
       "type": "string",
-      "description": "JSONPath definition that selects parts of the actions data result, to be merged with the states data" }
+      "description": "JSONPath definition that selects parts of the actions data result, to be merged with the tasks data" }
   },
   "required": []